 The Shoop Ranch is a remarkable property with live water and a lot of character just north of Fort Worth.
 It is a large predevelopment opportunity with a prime location in the heart of one of the nation’s fastest growing economies over the next five years.
 The Shoop Ranch is north of the Alliance Airport and between Decatur and Denton.
 Whether it is an immediate development play or a strategic hold for the near future is up to the land investor.

 Water: The ranch has over 1.5 miles of both sides of Oliver Creek, which is a stunning clear water creek that runs all year long.
 It has limestone bottoms and is covered with fossils and long stretches of fishable water with bass, perch, and carp.
+Oliver Creek has several small unidentified tributaries that branch out towards the northern portion of the property.
 There are about 12 stock tanks scattered throughout the ranch for livestock, and the largest is about 1.5 acres in size.

 The ranch is being offered with approximately 50 acre-feet per year of adjudicated, deeded water rights out of Oliver Creek, which is part of the Upper Trinity River Segment of the Trinity River basin.
 This permit authorizes the landowner to divert, impound, and irrigate at 1,000 gpm from of an existing 5 acre reservoir.